Automatic Detection of Aedes aegypti Breeding Grounds Based on Deep Networks with Spatio-Temporal Consistency: MBG Video Database

-In this section, we present our video database devised for detecting mosquito breeding grounds in aerial videos.
-This database contains a representative video data set, acquired using a {\it drone}, with extensive types of objects considered as potential \emph{Aedes aegypti} breeding grounds, including their bounding boxes annotations.
-Also, we have the drone telemetry, which allows the localization of these objects.

-Since drones have many flight restrictions, the main difficulty in constructing such a database is to obtain access to extensive types of real scenarios.
-Even if drone access is available to several locations, it is also necessary to know where the disease-related objects are.
-In this way, the solution adopted to this database is to capture some videos in simulated scenes, where some objects were manually inserted in locations where foot access is available.

-The drone camera was calibrated using Zhang's method~\cite{Zhang2000} to minimize most lens distortions.
-To allow a supervised approach, the objects of interest in the recorded videos are densely (frame-by-frame) annotated with bounding boxes.
-Each video in the database has an annotation file, containing the ground truth bounding box of the objects of interest for each frame, and a telemetry file, that stores the values of several drone parameters during the recording.

-In this way, a proper database for the problem of supervised learning to detect and classify objects in aerial videos should have: (i) control of the maximum numbers of parameter or at least have their measurement; (ii) an expressive number of samples and representativeness of each object class; (iii) variability of the background, objects, luminosity, and height; (iv) no camera distortions; and (v) reliable annotation.
+A proper database for detecting and classifying objects in aerial videos should have: (i) control of the maximum number of recording parameters; (ii) an expressive number of samples for each object class; (iii) variability of the background, object position, luminosity, and height; (iv) no camera distortions; and, last but by no means least, (v) reliable object annotation (position and classification).